gabro111/KotlinFinalPraq/README.md

 # FoodCrunchy

-FoodCrunchy is a food recommendation app, which consists of enthusiastic users who share different types of food with their recipes.
+FoodCrunchy is a food recommendation app, which consists of enthusiastic users who share different types of food with their comments.

-Users can post a meal/dish consisting of a name, description, recipe and a picture showcasing their food - Which other users can view, rate (from 1 to 5 stars) and/or add to favourites.
+Users can post a meal/dish consisting of a name, description, comment and a picture showcasing their food - Which other users can view and add to favourites.

 ## Current version and additional information